ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation: Related Work

 \textbf{Copyright Protection}.
 One strategy to protect copyrighted content is making it unlearnable.
-The term of unlearnable example~\cite{huang2021unlearnable, ren2022transferable, liu2024stable, fu2022robust, yu2022availability, li2023make} is proposed to prevent models from learning any knowledge from the perturbed dataset, and the success indicator is typically a poor inference-stage performance.
-Distinguishing from traditional unlearnable examples, we aim to degrade the exposure risk of an individual text instead of degrading the performance on the testing dataset.
-Instead of image models or classification tasks in previous works, our defense targets for text generation in language models, requiring unique understanding for how generative models memorize training texts.
-The other strategy of copyright protection is to claim the data ownership by embedding data watermark and detecting it via membership inference after model training~\cite{wei2024proving, zhaoprotecting, zhao2024ghost}.
-Although \ours was not designed to leverage watermarks, we discuss in \Cref{sec:discussion} how \ours can be extended as data watermark.
+The term unlearnable example~\cite{huang2021unlearnable, ren2022transferable, liu2024stable, fu2022robust, yu2022availability, li2023make} is proposed to prevent models from learning any knowledge from the perturbed dataset, and the success indicator is typically a poor inference-stage performance.
+Unlike traditional unlearnable examples, we aim to degrade the exposure risk of an individual text.
+Instead of image data or classification tasks in previous works, our defense targets language modeling tasks, requiring unique understanding of how generative models memorize training corpus.
+The other strategy of copyright protection is to claim the data ownership by embedding data watermarks and detecting them via membership inference after model training~\cite{wei2024proving, zhaoprotecting}.
+Although \ours was not designed for watermarking, we discuss how \ours can be used for data watermark in \Cref{sec:watermark-APP}.